Inviting people onto Mastodon and the Fediverse

 Some more details about each setting:

 • Public – Anyone can see it, even people who aren’t on the Fediverse, and the posts will be visible in searches on Mastodon.
 If you go to a person’s public profile page you will see all their public posts.
-This is normally indicated by a globe icon 🌐.
+This is normally indicated by a globe icon 🌎.

 • Followers-only – Only your followers can see these, normally indicated by a lock 🔒 or people 👥 icon.
 If you use this setting, it’s a good idea to switch on follower requests, otherwise anyone could follow you to see your followers-only posts.
-You can do this by logging in on your server’s website, going to Edit profile > Require follow requests, tick the box and click Save changes.

 Sending DMs in Mastodon

-If you @ someone in a DM, they will be able to see it
+⚠️ If you @ someone in a DM, they will be able to see it

-⚠️ In all modes including DMs, if you @ someone in a post, they will see that post!
+In all modes including DMs, if you @ someone in a post, they will see that post!
 Be really careful who you @ in a post because it’s the same thing as sending them a message.

 I can’t see Unlisted as an option on my app?

-Unlisted is available as a visibility option on almost all versions of Mastodon including the websites and the third party apps, but not on the official apps.
-For some weird reason the developers of the official Mastodon apps decided to leave it out.
-If you’re comfortable using Github, you can let the developers know you want it added on the iOS version ⧉ and the Android version ⧉.
+If you want the official apps to support Unlisted and you’re comfortable using Github, you can let the developers know you want it added on the iOS version ⧉ and the Android version ⧉.

 Setting your default post visibility

-Is it possible to edit post visibility?
+Is it possible to edit post visibility after it is published?

-You cannot edit the visibility of a post after you’ve published it, so make sure you choose the correct visibility before posting!
 If you absolutely have to change the visibility, your only option is to delete the post and start again, which is most easily done by clicking ⋯ below the post and then Delete & re-draft.
 If you use this option, the original post will cease to exist, its boosts and bookmarks will disappear, links to it will break and its replies will be orphaned.

 Who can see my boosts?